Is “Time Heals All Wounds” True For Past Pain?

 One of the most frustrating things for someone who has been wounded is when others imply that we all fit into a cookie-cutter mold of healing.
 Everyone responds differently to pain and heartache.
 The important thing is that you respond.
 Unresolved pain can lead to difficulties later and may worsen over time.

 When you experience an event that wounds you, the idea that you can one day move past the pain or sadness is a hopeful thought.
 Wanting to feel normal again is natural.
 While time may not necessarily heal all wounds, it does give you an opportunity to process your feelings.
 With time, the perception of pain can be altered.
-This is an important part of healing.
+This shift is an important part of healing.

 When we are hurt, our emotions seem to be on "high alert."
 To begin healing, it's necessary to think about the situation and why it may be causing so much pain.

-• Is the person (or situation) who caused your wound still present in your life?
 Relationships that have caused you pain, particularly if they are not mended or ended, can have an emotional effect much like that of a festering sore.
-In these cases, it’s likely that the source of the wound must be identified and addressed.
+In these cases, it can be helpful to identify and address the source of the wound.
 If your spouse or significant other has said or done something to hurt you, ignoring it does not usually make the pain go away.
 Talking out the situation and discussing your feelings may help you determine if this is something you can recover from, or if you need to end the relationship.
 Either way, it’s important that you heal and move on to a healthier life.

 While healing of any kind does take time, sometimes the process may require more than just patiently waiting.
 If you have experienced a wound or traumatic event, it’s okay to reach out for help.
 You may find that reaching out to others opens the floodgates of emotion and allows healing to flow in.